 "In my experience much the same process goes on under the high frequency treatment.
-The tubercle bacilli, which are usually present in fair numbers, quickly begin to increase, and after a few applications are greatly increased; they soon, however, form clumps and get misshapen, short, and stumpy, and generally curved, and take the stain far more readily than before.
-After a time they begin to decrease in numbers, and later, when the patient is obviously getting better in every respect, they may cease entirely.
+The tubercle bacilli, which are usually present in fair numbers, quickly begin to increase, and after a few applications are greatly increased; they soon, however, form clumps and get misshapen, short and stumpy, and generally curved, and take the stain far more readily than before.
+After a time they begin to decrease in numbers, and later, when the patient is obviously getting better in every respect, they may cease entirely, and may appear in the sputum after weeks of absence.

 "Secondly, the effects of the currents of high frequency on the individual cells of the body.
 We judge this by the appetite and digestive powers increasing, and the patient's gain in weight.
-The general improvement of the body-cells probably makes them more resistant to the inroads of the tubercle bacilli; but whether the lowering of the tubercle's vitality, or a raising of the body-cells' resisting power, or a combination of both is at work, for our purpose matters little.
+The general improvement of the body-cells probably makes them more resistent to the inroads of the tubercle bacilli; but whether the lowering of the tubercle's vitality, or a raising of the body-cells' resisting power, or a combination of both is at work, for our purpose matters little.
 In the majority of these cases the leucocytes were greatly increased in numbers during a course of the treatment.